exeboy/kernel-playground/modules/http-packet-logger/README.md

 ## Repository Structure

 ### 1. `kernel` Folder
-Contains the kernel configuration, source code, and a custom kernel module.
+Contains the kernel configurations source code, and a custom kernel module.
 The `Makefile` in this folder supports various tasks:

 - **config**: Copies the kernel configuration file into the Linux kernel source directory.
 - **kbuild**: Builds the entire Linux kernel.